 The social distancing required to stop COVID-19 has raised fundamental questions about the shape of the modern city, including the residential building fabric and whether this should favour sprawling developments with predominantly low-rise housing units or more dense neighbourhoods with a mixture of low-rise to medium- or high-rise residential buildings.
 Nonetheless, what matters is whether density is well integrated and well planned.
 A World Bank study of 284 Chinese cities, for instance, found no clear relationship between density and COVID-19 transmission risk.
-In fact, higher density often meant more efficient delivery of key services, while making it easier for people to stay mostly at home.39 Importantly, many highly effective low-carbon infrastructure options are only economically viable at certain levels of density, as it takes less land, materials and energy to physically connect households and firms when they are closer together, while also reducing transmission losses.
-Higher population densities therefore reduce per capita investment needs for many types of infrastructure, while access to a higher concentration of users can also reduce per capita operating costs.40
+In fact, higher density often meant more efficient delivery of key services, while making it easier for people to stay mostly at home.41 materials and energy to physically connect households and firms when they are closer together, while also reducing transmission losses.
+Higher population densities therefore reduce per capita investment needs for many types of infrastructure, while access to a higher concentration of users can also reduce per capita operating costs.42